happybono/SonataSmooth/README.md

 -	UI is designed to accommodate future enhancements and custom settings.

 ### Conclusion
 This application provides a robust and user-friendly environment for noise reduction analysis on numerical datasets.
 By combining flexible data input methods, a responsive and informative user interface, and efficient parallel processing of advanced filtering algorithms, it enables users to quickly and accurately process their data.
-The use of Pascal’s Triangle for binomial weighting, along with support for a variety of filters, ensures both mathematical rigor and practical versatility.
+The use of Pascal's Triangle for binomial weighting, along with support for a variety of filters, ensures both mathematical rigor and practical versatility.

 In particular :
 - Uniform mean filtering provides a fast, simple way to suppress random fluctuations.